 The Billion-Dollar Molecule: The Quest for the Perfect DrugSimon & Schuster #ad - Join journalist barry werth as he pulls back the curtain on Vertex, a start-up pharmaceutical company, and witness firsthand the intense drama being played out in the pioneering and hugely profitable field of drug research.
 Founded by joshua boger, vertex is dedicated to designing -- atom by atom -- both a new life-saving immunosuppressant drug, a dynamic Harvard- and Merck-trained scientific whiz kid, and a drug to combat the virus that causes AIDS.

-You will be hooked from start to finish, fiercely competitive scientists struggle for a breakthrough, to Wall Street, where obsessive, where the wheeling and dealing takes on a life of its own, as you go from the labs, as Boger courts investors and finally decides to take Vertex public.
+The Billion-Dollar Molecule: The Quest for the Perfect Drug #ad - You will be hooked from start to finish, fiercely competitive scientists struggle for a breakthrough, to Wall Street, where obsessive, where the wheeling and dealing takes on a life of its own, as you go from the labs, as Boger courts investors and finally decides to take Vertex public.
 Here is a fascinating no-holds-barred account of the business of science, which includes an updated epilogue about the most recent developments in the quest for a drug to cure AIDS.